-Final Thematic Paper: Refined Theory of Addiction (30 points)

-Due December 10th at 11:59 p.m. emailed to your instructor.
+3) Final Thematic Paper: Refined Theory of Addiction (30 points) Due December 9th at 11:59 p.m. emailed to your instructor.
 This is your final paper (after you have taken the entire course and have learned more about different models of addiction and recovery).
 Please reflect on your current working model as stated at the beginning of the term and, holding in mind materials presented during the course by the instructor and your colleagues, delineate your refined theory of addiction as you move forward in your professional development.
 Answer some of the same questions you did in your initial reflection paper, citing theoretical and cultural approaches reviewed during the course that are of particular influence to you.
 The idea is to refine, condense and articulate your new working model with the new material you have learned throughout the course.
+A grading rubric for this final paper will be provided on moodle.